When is a Pre-purchase survey needed ?

 How much will a Pre-purchase survey cost ?

-Normally the surveyor will provide an estimate of the survey fee after asking you a few questions about your boat.
+Normally the surveyor will provide an estimate of the survey fee after asking you a few questions about the boat.
+Fee payment is due

 Some of the factors which affect the fee are: age of the vessel, type